JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 #### // TODO Comments

-If you want to postpone the creation of attributes for certain columns, you can choose `//todo comment` as the mapping type.
-After that, depending on column type, JPA Buddy will generate the //todo comment with the corresponding quick-fix actions that you can call via ⌘+B (Cntl+B) shortcut:
+If you want to postpone an attribute creation for specific columns, you can choose `//todo comment` as the mapping type.
+JPA Buddy will generate the //todo comment with the corresponding quick-fix actions depending on the column type.
+You can call these actions via ⌘+B (Cntl+B) shortcut:

-* For known basic and association types you can:
+- For known basic and association types you can:

   * Uncomment as is

-  - Remove column mapping
+  * Remove column mapping

 - For unknown column type you can:
   - Define target Java type